Maximal green sequences for cluster-tilted algebras of finite representation type: Acknowledgements

 \section{Acknowledgements}

 A preliminary version of this paper was presented at the University of Connecticut in March 2017 and at Idun Reiten's birthday conference in Trondheim in May 2017.
 The first author thanks Osamu Iyama for his very nice talk on a related topic \cite{DIJ} in Trondheim and for some very useful conversations.
 He also benefitted from several conversation with Hipolito Treffinger and Al Garver.
 The second author thanks Ibrahim Assem for his very nice notes about cluster-tilted algebras \cite{A2} which was the inspiration for the conjectural structure of maximal green sequences proposed in the Appendix.
+We thank the anonymous referees for their numerous very helpful suggestions.
+Finally, we thank the organizers and participants of the meeting of the Canadian Math Society in Fredericton, NB in June 2018 for their comments and encouragement.